cujojs/curl/README.md

 * Loads AMD-formatted javascript modules in parallel (fast!)
 * Loads CommonJS Modules (v1.1 when wrapped in a `define()`) (fast!)
 * Loads CommonJS Modules (unwrapped when using the cjsm11 loader) (fast!)
-* Loads non-AMD javascript files in parallel, too (fast! via js! plugin)
+* Loads non-AMD javascript files in parallel, too (fast!)
 * Loads CSS files and text files in parallel (fast! via plugins)
 * Waits for dependencies (js, css, text, etc) before executing javascript
 * Waits for domReady, if/when desired